 Partial Hospitalization Programs

-Partial hospitalization programs provide a more intensive level of care than outpatient treatment drug and alcohol rehab programs.
-Partial hospitalization programs typically last for 30 days but can be shorter or longer depending on your needs.
-During partial hospitalization.
+Partial hospitalization programs provide a more intensive level of care than outpatient treatment and typically last for 30 days but can be shorter or longer, depending on the patient’s needs.

 Residential Treatment Programs